I coach technological entrepreneurship, research

 large-scale distributed systems on the Internet, and teach grad/undergrad courses on programming/Internet-system-design.

-My students and I file patents, deploy working prototypes, develop customers and build companies.
+My students and I file patents, deploy working prototypes, develop customers and eventually build-and-scale real companies.
 I work with an awesome bunch of students!

 I am broadly interested in computer networks and distributed systems, with a particular emphasis on the Internet.

 Within this space, my focus areas are multimedia streaming, information-retrieval/data-mining, and data visualization.
 Here's a high level overview of what my goals are:

 Improving Multimedia Streaming: Today, more than 70% of all Internet traffic carries multimedia content.
 The Internet, however, is traditionally optimized for elastic applications such as FTP, email and web-transfers.